colak/csf-docs/general/mac-amp-setup.md

 * a PostgreSQL relational database, and
 * PHP to support dynamic scripting.

-Making it all work requires nothing but a few simple line edits in a couple of system files.
+Making it all work requires nothing but running copy/paste commands in Terminal and making a few file edits.

-However, notice those components don’t reflect an AMP stack, as mentioned at the beginning, rather they suggest an APP stack (an appropriate acronym, actually).
-That’s because I’m not going to use the built-in PostgreSQL database.
-I use a MySQL database instead.
-I’ll talk about this more in the database section, but it’s basically a “best fit” decision.
+We won’t be using the built-in PostgreSQL database, however.
+That would suggest an “APP” stack (an appropriate acronym, actually).
+I describe installing and using a MySQL database instead.
+I’ll address that choice more in the database section, but it’s basically a “best fit” decision (for the time being).

 I also touch on upgrading components when it’s _necessary_, and in this case I’ll elaborate on upgrading your PHP.
 By relying on Mac’s built-in components, whenever possible, we pass some of the responsibility to Apple to help us keep our components functional.
-This is a nice situation to leverage over time if, like me, you don’t live to run the latest and greatest versions of software.
-Generally speaking, if the old dog is healthy, we don’t replace it.
-Only when it’s a matter of functional compatability with related applications or system security do we bother pushing up the timeline.
+Leveraging the built-in components is useful if, like me, you don’t live on the edge of your seat to upgrade software the moment a new version is released.
+We just want to write and edit, after all, not innovate the internet.
+Generally speaking, if the old dog is healthy, I don’t replace it.
+It’s only necessary to upgrade a given stack component when it’s a question of system security or said component stops being functionally compatable with related applications you rely on.

-I’ll be using Terminal.app (the command-line client) along with my text editor of choice, TextMate.
+Of course, I’ll be using Terminal.app (the command-line client) along with my text editor of choice, TextMate.
 You can use whatever text editor you want, but you will need to use the command-line to follow these instructions.
 All commands are cut-’n’-paste with some explanation, no typing necessary.
-I’ll also be using [Homebrew](http://brew.sh/)’s utilities, so you’ll need `brew` installed too (we’ll come back to that).
+I’ll also be using [Homebrew](http://brew.sh/)’s utilities, so you’ll need `brew` installed too, and we’ll come back to doing that when it’s time.

+### A.3) You’re on your own, for the most part

+A major reason for writing these instructions, admittedly, is so that I stay sharp on the process myself and have good instructions to refer to each time.
+But I wouldn’t write them so elaborately and make them public if I didn’t want others to succeed as well.
+I wish there had been instructions like these 12 years ago when I bought my first Macbook Pro.

-I provide no support for using these instructions.
-If you decide to use them, you’re on your own.
-But if you follow the instructions as described, and your filesystem hasn’t been altered in any way that would make the instructions obsolete, you should succeed.
-I recommend you start from the beginning and work through each section to the letter.
-I will maintain these instructions as new versions of macOS are released, so they will not be outdated.
-If you run into trouble, there are many communities to get help.
-[StackOverlow](http://stackoverflow.com/) is one that comes to mind.
+That said, I am a busy person like anyone else.
+I’ve chosen to invest my effort in maintaining the documentation based on feedback and user testing instead of providing one-on-one support to unlimited numbers of people who might have questions at every step.
+If you decide to follow these instructions, you’re on your own, just as I was 12 years ago.
+But if you follow the instructions to the letter, and your filesystem hasn’t been altered in any way that would make the instructions obsolete, you will succeed!

-## A) Perspective

-Be aware that Apple isn’t aggressive about keeping the native install of Apache and PHP current.
-Sometimes a couple of OS versions are released without any change.
-And though you don’t always need the latest releases of software to be functional, it’s sometimes necessary to upgrade them independently in order to keep your web applications compatible with production environments (i.e. your web host), or with the requirements of other web applications you might install (e.g. CMSes).

-The trick, then, when making such updates, is to install new components outside of Apple’s native binaries so they are easily removed again when Apple’s versions are upgraded in a future OS release.
-Fortunately, you don’t have to worry about this too much with Apache; Apple seems to update this frequently enough (albeit on it’s own schedule) that it’s not an issue.

-Likewise, MySQL isn’t natively installed on macOS, so there’s no risk of you or Apple overwriting each other’s installations.
-You simply upgrade your own install of MySQL when needed.
-The one exception is if/when you decide to do a fresh install of the macOS iteslef (as opposed to just updating it), in which case you’d need to reinstall MySQL again.
-We’ll be talking about backups too.

-PHP is the exception to be mindful of, as noted in my situation.
-Issues related with outdated versions of PHP seem to crop up more regularly than with Apache (or MySQL).
-You may have to update PHP more frequently due to Apple’s lackadaisical timeline.
-When you upgrade PHP, install newer versions “to the side” of Apple’s native binaries and correct paths in the Apache config file as necessary.
-Later, when Apple updates its own installed version, you can revert the paths back to Apple’s native install locations and remove the obsolete PHP package.
+Start from the beginning and work through each section in order.
+If you run into trouble, there are many knowledge bases to seek solutions from.
+[StackOverlow](http://stackoverflow.com/) is one that has helped me tremendously over the years.

+Let’s get started.

-## B) Verifying versions of _active_ components
+## B) Verifying versions of stack components

-It’s useful to know how to check what versions of software you have running.
+It’s useful to know how to check what versions of software you have installed.
 This section explains how to do that for Apache, PHP, PostgreSQL (even though we won’t use it), and MySQL (even though it’s not built-in, we’ll add it later).

-By default, the built-in components will be evaluated first.
-But any updates or upgrades will be read instead if they are installed and configured as the active (working) versions.

-Versions for the three built-in APP components will depend on which version of macOS you have and what the last Apple update may have provided.
+Versions for the built-in APP components will depend on which version of macOS you have and what the last Apple update may have provided.
 A default install of macOS Sierra would provide:

 * Apache 2.4
 * PHP 5.6